-How do I get rid of moss and algae in lawn?
+How do I get rid of moss and algae lawns?

 One way to get rid of moss and algae in lawn is to expose it to conditions it doesn’t like.
 As I mentioned earlier, it loves damp, cool and shady areas.
-If possible, introduce more sunlight to your effected area and improve the surface drainage by having the soil cored and by applying gypsum.
-Other treatment methods include iron sulphate.
+If possible, introduce more sunlight to your effected area and improve the surface drainage by having the soil cored followed by an application of gypsum.
+Another treatment method is the applicaton of iron sulphate.
 Moss and algae really don’t like iron – but your lawn does!
 We have a product called Velvas which contains high amounts of iron sulphate to control moss and algae very effectively.
 You need to take care when using iron based products though because they will stain hard surfaces like concrete and pavers.

 By far the safest and easiest way to control moss and algae in your lawn is with a product called Wet and Forget.
 It’s a liquid that you mix up and spray on.
 Wet and forget is safe to use on lawns, pathways, furniture, timber, fibreglass and the list goes on.
 All you need to do is spray it on and forget about it.
 It’s easy to use, it's safe and it works.